gvwilson/sensibleadventures/wrestler/wrestler.md

 permalink: /wrestler/
 ---

-*He walked into my mother's camp as the sun rose one spring morning.
+*He walked into my mother's camp one morning as if he was family.
-We had seen him coming,
+We had watched him trudge toward us across the spring-green tundra all morning.
-of course,
-and my grandfather muttered that anyone without enough courtesy to sit and wait for an invitation should be beaten, but my mother said no.*
+My grandfather muttered that
+anyone without enough courtesy to sit at a polite distance and wait for an invitation should have his throat cut, but my mother said no.*

-*When he pulled back the hood on his parka my mother almost did beat him or worse, thinking him some strange monster.
+*When he pulled back the hood on his parka, she almost let my grandfather do it.
-His hair was yellow,
-and his face was all nose and beard.
+He looked like something from a fever dream---his hair was yellow, and his face was all nose and beard.*

-He smiled and said something in a strange language, and laughed when we spoke to him in our own.*
+*He smiled and said something in a strange language, and laughed when we spoke to him in our own.

-*By summer he and I were learning to wrestle spirits together.
+By summer he and I were learning to wrestle spirits together.
 That is how Saknus Heraldsson came to the Anuat.*

 ---